 Dr. Nate Heintzman is a scientist at Dexcom, Inc., in San Diego, Calif, and he directs the Diabetes Informatics & Analytics Lab (DIAL) at UC San Diego's Qualcomm Institute.
 A long-time diabetes advocate, Heintzman combines his research experience in genomics and device technologies to explore the diabetes data ecosystem.
 He previously served as Chair of the Board for Insulindependence, a San Diego-based national non-profit organization that he co-founded to provide fitness and recreation programs for people with diabetes.
 He is involved with several technology and software start-ups as a founder and advisor.
 Heintzman received his PhD in Biomedical Sciences from UCSD and his BA in Biochemistry & Molecular Genetics from Gustavus Adolphus College in St. Peter, Minn.

-Albert Kellner is a Senior Scientist at the Sanford-Burnham Medical Research Institute in La Jolla, California, where he is leading the development of automated high-resolution optical cytometers for high-throughput biomedical screening.
-Prior to this he was an Assistant Researcher and lecturer in the Department of Electrical and Computer Engineering at the University of California San Diego, where he led research on quantitative optical cytometry and on broadband optical networks for multimodal sensor fusion.
-He was also a research engineer at the Westinghouse Electric Corporation where he conducted research and development on integrated optical sensors.
-He received his PhD in applied physics from the University of California San Diego.
+Dr. Albert Kellner is a broad-based applied physicist, electrical engineer, and research scientist.
+He is currently a professor at the Scintillon Institute in San Diego, California, where he is leading the development of automated high-resolution optical cytometers for high-throughput biomedical screening.
+Prior to this, he was a senior scientist at the Sanford-Burnham Medical Research Institute and an assistant researcher and lecturer in the Department of Electrical and Computer Engineering at the University of California San Diego, where he led research on quantitative optical cytometry and on broadband optical networks for multimodal sensor fusion.
+Dr. Kellner received a B.S. in applied physics from the California Institute of Technology, an MSEE from the University of Maryland, and a Ph.D. in applied physics from the University of California San Diego.

 Dr. Corinna Lathan is Founder and Chief Executive Officer of AnthroTronix (www.atinc.com), an award-winning research and development (R&D) company that designs human-inspired products that define the future of mobile technology.
 Dr. Lathan was named a Technology Pioneer and a Young Global Leader by the World Economic Forum and currently serves on their Global Agenda Council for Robotics and Smart Devices.
 She has been recognized as one of MIT Technology Review’s “Top 100 World Innovators,” and Fast Company’s “Most Creative People in Business.”